Problem Package Format

 <output_validator_program> tc.in tc.ans dir [arguments] < tc.out # MUST FAIL

-The directory invalid can be organized into a tree-like structure similar to secret and contain arguments in testdata.yaml files that are passed to the validators.
+The directory invalid_output must be organized into a tree-like structure similar to secret and may contain arguments in test_group.yaml files that are passed to the validators.

 Samples